mcleodchris/next.chrismcleod.dev/src/posts/2021-01-01-objectives-for-2021.md

 Internally, we offer a DevOps "boot camp", which is a short, intensive, pathway into the DevOps world.
 I took part in the first version of the course, but it's been refreshed and now offers a direct path to two further Microsoft accreditations - both of which I had planned to study for in my free time.
 I figure that if the company are willing to pay for these, then I might as well take them up on the offer!

 The main challenge I'm going to have with this objective is time.
 It's a self-study course, nominally over a 3 week period, and then there's the exams to prepare for after that.
-With everything else going on at the moment, I simply don't have the time to spareâ€¦ and I worry about losing momentum.
+With everything else going on at the moment, I don't have the time to spareâ€¦ and I worry about losing momentum.
 But this is part of the reason to write it down here - to hold myself accountable!

 ## Wrap-up